Pareza-LLC/pareza-uae.github.io/index.md

     <p>Where you read 'Daz' it refers to all services made available at <a href="https://dazsuper.com">https://dazsuper.com</a> for:</p>
     <ul>
-      <li>The Daz chat app, a Pareza platform which you can use to connect to any server that implements the Pareza protocol;</li>
+      <li>The Daz chat app, a DazPay platform which you can use to connect to any server that implements the DazPay protocol;</li>
-      <li>The Pareza developer communication app;</li>
+      <li>The DazPay developer communication app;</li>
-      <li>The purchase, provisioning, configuration, monitoring, and management of hosted homeservers and associated services via Daz Pareza Services, or the Daz app store.</li>
+      <li>The purchase, provisioning, configuration, monitoring, and management of hosted homeservers and associated services via Daz DazPay Services, or the Daz app store.</li>
     </ul>

-    <p>Where you read 'homeserver', 'homeservers' or 'the Homeserver', it refers to the services configured within Daz which store the user account and personal conversation history, provide additional functionality such as bots and bridges, and (where enabled by the Customer) communicate via the open Pareza decentralized communication protocol with the public Pareza Network.</p>
+    <p>Where you read 'homeserver', 'homeservers' or 'the Homeserver', it refers to the services configured within Daz which store the user account and personal conversation history, provide additional functionality such as bots and bridges, and (where enabled by the Customer) communicate via the open DazPay decentralized communication protocol with the public DazPay Network.</p>

-    <p>When you read 'the Service' in this document, it refers to the Daz chat app instances exposed on <a href="https://dazsuper.com">https://dazsuper.com</a> (or subdomains) by Pareza.</p>
+    <p>When you read 'the Service' in this document, it refers to the Daz chat app instances exposed on <a href="https://dazsuper.com">https://dazsuper.com</a> (or subdomains) by DazPay.</p>

-    <p>Where you read 'Daz' or 'we' or 'us' below, it refers to Daz, a trading name of Pareza.</p>
+    <p>Where you read 'Daz' or 'we' or 'us' below, it refers to Daz, a trading name of DazPay.</p>

     <div class="contact-box">
       <p><strong>Daz is the Data Controller for your data.</strong> We can be contacted as per the details below:</p>
-      <p>Email: <a href="mailto:info@pareza.cd">info@pareza.cd</a></p>
+      <p>Email: <a href="mailto:info@dazsuper.com">info@dazsuper.com</a></p>
       <p>Postal address:<br>
-      Daz<br>
-      c/o Pareza<br>
-      n°1009, Boulevard du 30 Juin, 2eme Etage, Building CNSS, C/ Gombe, Kinshasa.
-Democratic Republic of Congo</p>
+      Daz Pay<br>
+      7 Bell Yard, London, England, WC2A 2JR</p>
-      <p>Should you have other questions or concerns about this document, please send us an email at <a href="mailto:info@pareza.cd">info@pareza.cd</a></p>
+      <p>Should you have other questions or concerns about this document, please send us an email at <a href="mailto:info@dazsuper.com">info@dazsuper.com</a></p>
     </div>

     <h3>1.2.
 Scope of This Document</h3>